 - There must be a declaration from the declaring that the agreement is binding on the parties to the agreement.

 - Submit an enforcement application.
-The court may only make such order declaring that the financial agreement is binding only upon application by a spouse party seeking to enforce the agreement.
+The court may only make such an order declaring that the financial agreement is binding only upon application by a spouse party seeking to enforce the agreement.

 Enforcement Application for a Post Nuptial Agreement

 Another relevant provision under the Family Law Act is Section 90KA.
 This section talks about the validity, enforceability and effect of financial agreements and termination agreements.
+So, how does the court determine these factors?

 To summarise, the court will:

-- determine if there is fairness in the agreement, considering each party’s financial circumstances when signing and current circumstances.
+- Determine if there is fairness in the agreement, considering each party’s financial circumstances when signing and current circumstances.

-- assess the agreement as it would any other legal contract, considering factors like fairness, duress, and genuine consent.
+- Assess the agreement as it would any other legal contract, considering factors like fairness, duress, and genuine consent;

-- grant remedies like voiding the agreement or ordering financial compensation for breaches.
+- Grant remedies like voiding the agreement or ordering financial compensation for breaches.

-- award interest on financial obligations outlined in the agreement; or
+- Award interest on financial obligations outlined in the agreement; or

-- enforce the agreement as a court order.
+- Enforce the agreement as a court order.